Abstractn/abs-component/README.md

 Its implementation remains rather simple and the main goal in mind is to give users a basic way of organizing the scripts for different elements in a page, especially in small projects such as static websites.

+## Development:

+> Ignore this if you don't intend to contribute on the project

+Make sure you have the Node version 15 or greater.

+A simple `npm install` will get everything needed for development.

+Edit files under `/src` folder.

+Once tested, commited and pushed in a development branch it will be merged over to main branch (through pull request if needed) and a new dist build will be generated with `npm run build`.

+The build is then pushed to remote together with package version increase and publish.

+Development branch can then be realligned with main branch.

 ## Installation:

 #### - As module